connorkeyes/shopping-cart/README.md

-# shopping0cart
+# shopping-cart

-This is a rock paper scissors game made for the exploration of Git and some basic Python.
+This is a project created for the fictional "Paddy's Pub".
+This program scans products from a Google Sheet, prints a receipt, and saves it onto your local directory as well as emailing it to you.

 ## Prerequisites